National Office for Victims

 The Canadian Victims Bill of Rights

-Victim: The Corrections and Conditional Release Act defines a victim as someone who was harmed or who suffered physical or emotional damage as the result of an offence.
-If a victim has died, is ill, or is otherwise unable to act for him or herself, the victim's spouse, common-law partner, relative, dependant or anyone who has in law or fact custody or is responsible for the care or support of the victim may request and receive information on behalf of the victim.
+- The Corrections and Conditional Release Act defines a victim as someone who was harmed or who suffered physical or emotional damage as the result of an offence.
+If a victim has died, is ill, or is otherwise unable to act for him or herself, the victim's spouse, common-law partner, relative, dependent or anyone who has in law or fact custody or is responsible for the care or support of the victim may request and receive information on behalf of the victim.

 National Office for Victims News Releases

 Statement from Minister Blair on Parole Board Pilot Project